accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

   * __Orthogonality__.
 Component behavior is totally isolated from each other.
 They don't assume any hidden behaviors from another.
 They work, no matter what others output.
 Not only the code path, also the development process can be orthogonal, with a wise cut of components.
 Orthogonality greatly saves the mind burden, communication cost, and ripple impact of changes.

   * __Hollywood Principle__, don't call us, we'll call you.
 Component doesn't `new` components.
 It's however the Container who manages Component creation and initialization.
 It's inversion of control, or dependency injection.
 Examples are [Spring DOI](https://www.baeldung.com/spring-dependency-injection), [AspectJ AOP](https://docs.spring.io/spring-framework/docs/4.3.15.RELEASE/spring-framework-reference/html/aop.html).
+Dependency should be towards the more stable direction.

   * __Convention over Configuration（CoC)__.
 Properly set default values, save the caller's effort to always pass in comprehensive configurations.
 This principle is useful to design opensource libs, e.g. Rails.
 However, large scale production services may require explicit and tight control on configuration, and the ability to dynamic change.
 [Microsoft SDP](https://azure.microsoft.com/en-us/blog/advancing-safe-deployment-practices/) is an example.